Are you starting TY in September? Here are ten tips you should know before starting an exciting new year!

 TY students receive a lot of praise for their charitable deeds.
 The opportunity will arise for you to volunteer for a project and we have one piece of advice, do it!
 Volunteering allows you to meet new people and it looks great on your CV.

-Depending on how TY is organised in your school, there most likely won’t be a large emphasis on school work, which is nice.
+Depending on how TY is organised in your school, there most likely won’t be a large emphasis on the usual school work, which is nice.
 Our advice would be that whatever school work, exams or projects you get, you should try to do your best in them.
-This will at least keep you at a stage where you can still enjoy TY but also be in the position to start 5th year afterwards.
+This will at least keep you at a stage where you can still enjoy TY but also be in the position to start 5th year strong afterwards.
 Most TY students settle back into an academic year just fine so don’t be worried about “going astray” from school work.
+In fact, research shows that TY students do better in the Leaving Cert than those who didn’t do TY.

 Tip No.8 Get Your School Involved